ocapn/ocapn/implementation-guide/Implementation Guide.md

 ![](./handoffs-3party2.webm)

-This is done by the gifter, in our example Alisha's node, Node A. Each node needs a per-session gifting table which stores a gift ID to some reference to an object or promise.
+This is done by the gifter, in our example Alisha's peer, Peer A. Each peer needs a per-session gifting table which stores a gift ID to some reference to an object or promise.
 The gift ID is just a positive integer (usually incrementing integer) which is unique to the session which represents the reference being shared.
-When a handoff is initiated it's to a specific object on a node, not just the Node, the gifting mechanism is providing a secure way to share a specific reference to the receiver.
-The way a node deposits a gift is on the bootstrap object (on the exporter) which has a specific `deposit-gift` method.
+When a handoff is initiated it's to a specific object on a peer, not just the peer, the gifting mechanism is providing a secure way to share a specific reference to the receiver.
+The way a peer deposits a gift is on the bootstrap object (on the exporter) which has a specific `deposit-gift` method.

 Alisha starts implementing this by creating a gift table for each session and an auto incrementing counter to track the gift IDs she's sending.
 Alisha also implements the `deposit-gift` method on her bootstrap object which takes two arguments a gift ID and a reference and she puts these things into her gift table she's just made.
-Alisha then starts by adding code to her `op:deliver` and `op:deliver-only` to look through all the arguments being sent and when it encounters a reference to an remote object on a node from a different session, she initilizes a handoff and replaces that reference with a `desc:handoff-give`.
+Alisha then starts by adding code to her `op:deliver` and `op:deliver-only` to look through all the arguments being sent and when it encounters a reference to an remote object on a peer from a different session, she initilizes a handoff and replaces that reference with a `desc:handoff-give`.
 When a handoff is initialized in Alisha's system, it gets the current next gift ID and sends a message to the deposit gift method on the exporter's bootstrap object, this looks like this:

 ```
-;; Deposit the object Node C is exporting at position `1` at gift ID `5`
+;; Deposit the object Peer C is exporting at position `1` at gift ID `5`
 <op:deliver-only <desc:export 0> ['deposit-gift 5 <desc:export 1>]
 ```